 Attempts to determine pile capacity using dynamic analysis date back to the 19th century, when a dynamic formula that considered the energy of the pile driving hammer and the set of the pile was developed to find bearing capacity.
 In the early 1940s, the results of a large study on dynamic formulas were published and discussed by very prominent engineers including Karl Terzhagi.
 Those scholars concluded that none of the formulas were accurate (see Likins, G. E., Fellenius, B. H., Holtz, R. D., March, 2012.
 Pile Driving Formulas: Past and Present – Full-Scale Testing and Foundation Design; ASCE Geo-Institute Geotechnical Special Publication No. 227; 737-753.) and recommended instead the use of static loading tests to determine pile capacity.
-Today dynamic formulas have largely been replaced by more accurate wave equation analyses and high strain dynamic testing, although formulas are still occasionally used in spite of their inaccuracies and the fact that they cannot predict stresses during driving.
+Today dynamic formulas have largely been replaced by more accurate wave equation analyses and high strain dynamic testing.

 Wave Equation Analysis

 In the 1950’s, E.A.
 Smith of the Raymond Pile Driving Company studied wave propagation on slender rods and developed a numerical analysis method to predict the capacity versus blow count relationship and investigate pile driving stresses.
 The model mathematically represents the hammer and all its accessories (ram, cap, cap block), as well as the pile, as a series of lumped masses and springs in a one-dimensional analysis.
 The soil response for each pile segment is modeled as viscoelastic-plastic.
 All components of the system are realistically modeled.